kmarcie/mkhud/README.md

 ompHUD (omp) - A great HUD.
 I'm sure everyone by now knows what this HUD looks like.
 I borrowed some of the ItemEffectMeters from this hud, and a lot of my elements were inspired by this hud.

-wavesui (extracrspy) - Though I started creating my hud before this hud was posted to TF.TV, I did get some inspiration from him.
-The colour scheme of my hud was not made to be so close to wavesui, but I had to mention this hud.
+wavesui (extracrspy) - Though I started creating my hud before this hud was posted to TF.TV, I did get some inspiration from him when he posted in the hud mod thread on tf.tv.
+The colour scheme of my hud was not intentionally made to be so close to wavesui, but I had to mention this hud.
 It's so good.

 Knuckles - Providing the crosshairs.
 Very well done. :)